Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ![](Readme-Resources~/other-common-controls.png)

-## Create whatever visual element you want
+## Create Whatever Visual Element You Want

 As long as your class inherits from `VisualElement` class, you can create whatever you want.